ericslevenson/arctic-surface-water/ReadME.md

 Based on all available Sentinel-2 images, LakeTrack provides a final **lake occurrence mask** for customizable areas and timeframes as well as a **timeseries of each lake's surface area**. \

 ##### LakeTrack Scripts:
+LakeOccurrence.ipynb \
+    *Process images in Earth Engine and export a lake occurrence composite image* \
 LakeTimeSeriesv1.ipynb \
     *Process images in Earth Engine and export near-daily observations of water extent* \
 LakeTimeSeriesv2visualize.ipynb \